vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

             5));
 ```

-This is the same tree from above, but written with fewer `()`s.
+This is the same tree from above, but cluttered with fewer `()`s.

-To accomplish this, we need to somehow handle the case when a subtree is a single integer, rather than a `raw`.
+To accomplish this, we need to somehow handle the case when a subtree is described with a single integer, rather than a `raw`.

 The solution turns out to be simple.